judge-hatcher-updated

 PLEASE NOTE: The Clerk’s Office has 3 business days to process E-filings from the Portal (either to accept and docket to the court file or reject for correction).

-If an Interpreter will be needed for any hearing, a request must be submitted by counsel through the Fifth Circuit website at www.circuit5.org, using the online form provided, at least 7 business days prior to the hearing.
+If COURT INTERPRETING SERVICES will be needed for any hearing, a request must be submitted by defense counsel, at least 4 business days prior to a court date, using the form provided at Fifth Circuit website.

 COURT SCHEDULE

 Motion and Change of Plea docket dates are designated by * on the attached calendar for reference only.
-Availability on a specific date must be confirmed with our office prior to filing a Notice of Hearing. (see “Hearing Requests” section below).
+Availability on a specific date must be confirmed prior to filing a Notice of Hearing. (see “Hearing Requests” section below).

-PLEASE NOTE: a CHANGE OF PLEA can be taken at any already set hearing for that Defendant, as long as there is a fully executed plea agreement.
+PLEASE NOTE: a CHANGE OF PLEA can be taken at any already set hearing for that Defendant, so long as there is a fully executed Plea Agreement.
 Open Pleas will be special set.

 HEARING REQUESTS

-Motions must be e-filed, processed, and docketed to the court file, with opposing counsel having time to receive and review, before a hearing request is sent.
-Hearing requests should be sent to sshaw@circuit5.org and include the case name and number, the type of hearing/motion to be heard, and the amount of time requested.
+Motions must be e-filed, processed and docketed to the court file, with opposing counsel having time to receive and review, before a hearing request is sent.
+Hearing requests should be sent to sshaw@circuit5.org and include the case name and number, the type of hearing/motion to be heard, the date of filing, and the amount of time requested.
 Available dates and times will be provided to the party requesting the hearing, and that party shall coordinate with opposing counsel.

-Once a date and time is confirmed with our office, the Notice of Hearing should be filed as soon as possible, but no later than two weeks prior to the hearing date, for it to be placed on that docket.
+Once a date and time is confirmed by the Court’s Judicial Assistant, the Notice of Hearing should be filed as soon as possible, but no later than two weeks prior to the hearing date, in order for the hearing to be placed on that docket.

 MOTIONS FOR CONTINUANCES

 Continuances are granted at the discretion of the Court.
 Either party may file a Motion to continue a hearing set by the Court for good cause.
-All Motions to continue must be e-filed at least 5 business days prior to a hearing.
-The motion must contain the specific reason for the continuance and must state whether the opposing party agrees or objects to the continuance.
-The moving party must also provide a proposed Order of continuance to the Court once their motion has been processed from the e-portal and has been docketed to the court file.
-(Continuances for trial priority are addressed under “Court Procedures” below.)
+All Motions to Continue must be e-filed at least 5 business days prior to a hearing.
+The Motion must contain the specific reason for the continuance and must state whether the opposing party agrees or objects to the continuance.
+(Continuances for Pre-Trial Conference and Trial Priority/Jury Trial are addressed further under “Court Procedures”.)

-TRIAL PRIORITY: The purpose of the trial priority is to determine which cases will be set on the one-week trial calendar.
+TRIAL PRIORITY: The purpose of Trial Priority is to determine the order in which cases will be set on the upcoming trial calendar.
 Trial priority starts at 9:00 a.m. on the designated day.
-The Court will hear change of pleas at trial priority.
+The Court will hear change of pleas at Trial Priority.

-The Defendant must be personally present for the trial priority.
-An attorney seeking to waive the appearance of a Defendant at trial priority for extreme good cause must seek permission of the Court at least 3 business days prior to trial priority.
+The Defendant must be personally present for the Pre-Trial Conference and Trial Priority.
+An attorney seeking to waive the appearance of a Defendant for extreme good cause must seek permission of the Court by proper Motion at least 5 business days prior to the hearing date.

-All cases not continued prior to trial priority shall remain on the trial docket and will not be continued from the trial docket without a showing of exceptional cause.
+All cases not continued prior to TRIAL PRIORITY shall remain on the trial docket and will not be continued from the trial docket without a showing of exceptional good cause.
+No negotiated plea agreements will be taken after the conclusion of Trial Priority.